I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 Depending on the age and tenure of the employee, an outplacement service may be in order to help the employee prepare for a new job.

-Outplacement companies can coach a job candidate on interviewing skills and help with resume writing and networking.
+Outplacement companies can coach a job candidate on interviewing skills and help with resume writing and professional networking.

 5. Job Search Leads